maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+The compile(String) method of the Pattern class in Java is used to create a pattern from the regular expression passed as parameter to method.

+Whenever you need to match a text against a regular expression pattern more than one time, create a Pattern instance using the Pattern.compile() method.

+		import java.util.regex.*;

+		public class GFG {
+		    public static void main(String[] args)
+		    {
+			// create a REGEX String
+			String REGEX = ".*www.*";

+			// creare the string
+			// in which you want to search
+			String actualString
+			    = "www.geeksforgeeks.org";

+			// compile the regex to create pattern
+			// using compile() method
+			Pattern pattern = Pattern.compile(REGEX);

+			// get a matcher object from pattern
+			Matcher matcher = pattern.matcher(actualString);

+			// check whether Regex string is
+			// found in actualString or not
+			boolean matches = matcher.matches();

+			System.out.println("actualString "
+					   + "contains REGEX = "
+					   + matches);
+		    }
+		}
+		Output:
+		actualString contains REGEX = true

+			********
 While operating upon strings, there are times when we need to convert a number represented as a string into an integer type.

 The method generally used to convert String to Integer in Java is parseInt().
 This method belongs to Integer class in java.lang package.